Fran-cho/docs/chaperone.md

 --- | ---
-`focus` | Give window focus to the message input in the `<iframe>` `blur` | Take window focus away from the message input in the `<iframe>`
+`focus` | Give window focus to the message input in the `<iframe>` `blur` | Take window focus away from the message input in the `<iframe>` `reset` | Resets Chat UI with a new Chatter and history `deleteHistory` | Clears storage so that a new Chatter will be created upon page refresh

 ## More